Study Abroad Timing

-We have partnerships with universities in 15 different countries.
+We have partnerships with universities with 18 universities in 15 different countries.
 However, depending on your program and area of specialization, some schools may be a better match for you than others.
 Upon acceptance to an exchange program, you will receive information about their visa process.
 They will be able to help you with specific questions, as Brandeis IBS is not responsible for securing student visas to study abroad.